caleb-the-crab/wotd-cli/README.md

 # wotd-cli - Word of the Day
-A simple, hackable application which pulls the Word of the Day from Merriam Webster's Dictionary and displays it to the console in a Rich panel.
+A simple, hackable application that pulls the Word of the Day from Merriam Webster's Dictionary and displays it to the console in a Rich panel.

 ## Example